wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [33]

-5 Moreover, the number of the strong ships of the peaceable inhabitants of Columbia, that moved on the waters of the deep, carrying therein the destroying engines, which vomited their thunders, was about one score; besides a handful of "cock-boats;" with " a bit of striped bunting at their masthead."
+5 Moreover, the number of the strong ships of the peaceable inhabitants of Columbia, that moved on the waters of the deep, carrying therein the destroying engines, which vomited their thunders, was about one score ; besides a handful of "cock-boats ;" with " a bit of striped bunting at their masthead."

 6 But the number of the fighting vessels of Britain was about one thousand one score and one, which bore the royal cross.